ariellegreenspan/Amazon_Vine_Analysis/README.md

 ## Results:

+* There were 613 Vine reviews.
+* There were 64968 non-Vine reviews.
+* There were 222 Vine reviews that had 5 stars.
-* How many Vine reviews and non-Vine reviews were there?
+* There were 30543 non-Vine reviews that had 5 stars.
-* How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
+* The percentage of Vine reviews that were given 5 stars was 36.22%.
-* What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+* The percentage of non-Vine reviews that were 5 stars was 47.01%.

 ## Summary: